foligny/gulp-requirejs/README.md

 ## Multiple file optimize.
 + Till now, it just support multiple file optimize with `define` style, just execute `gulp example-multi` to see the effect.
 You will get `dist/optimize-info.js`, `dist/optimize-sub.js`.

+## Path config file optimize.
++ Till now, it just support path config file optimize with `define` style, just execute `gulp example-path` to see the effect.
+You will get `dist/optimize-path.js`.